AstraBert/everything-ai/README.md

 ### GUI

 The chatbot has a brand-new GradIO-based interface that runs on local server.
-You can interact by uploading directly your pdf files and/or sending messages, all (for now), by running:
+You can interact by uploading directly your pdf files and/or sending messages, all by running:

 ```bash
 python3 scripts/chat.py -m provider/modelname -t task
 ```

+The suggested workflow is, nevertheless, the one that exploits Docker.

 ### Code breakdown - notebook